Position Title

 - Liew Family College Research Fellow ($1,000), University of Chicago, 2019

-- Dean's List, University of Chicago (2017-2021)
+- Dean's List, University of Chicago, 2017-2021

-- National Merit Scholar, University of Chicago ($8,000)
+- National Merit Scholar ($8,000), University of Chicago, 2017-2021

 Courses

-- LIN 001 (Introduction to Linguistics) Teaching Assistant - Fall 2023
+- LIN 171 (Introduction to Psycholinguistics) – Teaching Assistant – Winter 2024, Spring 2025

 Research Interests & Expertise